 Toxic (Symbol: Skull and Crossbones)

 The toxic symbol denotes compounds that can cause significant harm, even in small or extremely small amounts.
-A skull and crossbones symbol is used.
+There are symbols of skull and crossbones.

 - When ingested, breathed, or in contact with skin, it can be lethal.

 - If consumed, breathed, or in contact with skin, it can be harmful.

 Warning (Symbol: Exclamation Mark)

 The health hazard sign denotes substances that may be harmful to one’s health.
 The emblem also denotes a warning to be cautious.